synthetos/tg_pytest/README.md

          "send":["{x:n}"],
          "fail":"soft"}

+### Running Tests
+   - Tests are run in the order listed in `/data/test-master.cfg`
+   - Tests can be commented in and out using # in the first char.
+   - A test run should start with a setup file such as `/data/000-setup/setup-centered-baseline-001.json`
+   - Tests can be designed to run on a naked board (board and motors), or a machine.
+If the test is run on the machine some guidance should be provided for the initial conditions.
+It's common to run a test from the middle of travel - i.e. 1/2 way between limits on X, Y and Z. See arc tests for examples.

 ### Known Limitations and Open Issues:
-  - Currently the USB port finder only works on OSX, but can be relatively easily extended to Linux and Windows as all it needs to do is find the USB port string
   - There is no buffer management on the send string, nor is there likely to be.
 For any given test the send string array should be limited to 254 characters (v8 streaming mode), or 24 lines (v8 line mode), or 3000 characters (g2)
   - Only exact-match checking is supported.
-This should be enough
+This should be enough for now.

+### Changes
+- As of 3/1/16 the USB port finder now works on OSX and Windows.
+It should also work on Linux but has not been tested.

 ### TODO list